|Topics: WordPress · Subscriptions|

 |Experience Level: Intermediate|

-In this section, we are going to go through one of our most popular features: the Subscription Button.
+In this section, we are going to go through one of our most popular features of the LaterPay plugin: the Subscription Button.
 We will walk you through how to create your own subscription (or time pass) button that you can post anywhere on your site - this is perfect for promoting your subscription offer in the header or in pop-ups.

 If you would like to add a LaterPay button to your site template, we recommend you skip to our instructions on using the shortcode; otherwise, continue reading to learn about LaterPay Blocks.